-We grew our domestic gas meter portfolio by 24% from 437,000 in 2013 to 542,000 by 31 December 2014.
-Our combined gas and electricity full service offering has strengthened our position and SMS' opportunity in the domestic meter market, ideally positioning the business for the current UK domestic smart meter roll out programme.
+We grew our domestic gas meter portfolio by 24% from 437,000 in 2013 to 542,000 by year end 2014.
+Our combined gas and electricity full service offering has strengthened our position and SMS's opportunity in the domestic meter market, ideally positioning the business for the current UK domestic smart meter roll out programme.

-While we are well placed to capitalise on this roll out of smart meters in the UK domestic market, our future strategic growth is not reliant on this taking place, either in terms of capturing market share or in terms of increasing revenue growth.
+Whilst we are well placed to capitalise on the rollout of smart meters in the UK domestic market, our future strategic growth is not reliant on this taking place, either in capturing market share or in growing revenues.